 Chronicle Article on ETDs, Open Access & Creative Writing

-For those of you who cannot access the link we have archived a copy via NDLTD
+For those of you who cannot access the link we have archived a copy via NDLTD.

-I have also archived a local copy of the print edition (content is same as online but different picture)
+I have also archived a local copy of the print edition (content is same as online but different picture).

 I hope the student outcome survey data, comments and policy recommendation I have provided will help move this debate along in a more constructive fashion.

-ETD 2008 Symposium in several weeks on this very topic; the full paper, WVU ETD policy recommendation and analyses will be available as open access in the NDLTD institutional repository.
+For those of you who are interested, I will be presenting a paper at the ETD 2008 Symposium in several weeks on this very topic; the full paper, WVU ETD policy recommendation and analyses will be available as open access in the NDLTD institutional repository.

 Tuesday, May 13, 2008